react-boilerplate/react-boilerplate/README.md

 6. Go to `http://localhost:8000` and you should see the app running!

+## Deploying

+Deploying in two simple steps:

+1. Run `grunt build`.

+2. Upload contents of the `build` folder to your webserver.

 ## CSS Structure

 The CSS modules found in the `css` subfolders all get imported into the `main.css` file, which get inlined and minified into the `compiled.css` file.
 To add/change the styling, either write the CSS into the appropriate module or make a new one and `@import` it in the `main.css` file at the appropriate place.